 How do I enroll in the SAVE plan?

 You can apply for the SAVE plan through your StudentAid.gov account.
 Once you're logged in, navigate to your My Aid section.
 From there, it takes about 10 minutes to complete and submit an application for the SAVE plan.
+Note that this may be unavailable due to court orders.

 How do I determine family size?

-Your family size is the total number of people in your family, including you, your spouse and your children.
+Your family size is the total number of people in your family, including you, your spouse, and your children.
 You should also include unborn children who will be born this year.

 What is adjusted gross income (AGI)?